ElektraInitiative/libelektra/doc/decisions/3_decided/elixir_bindings.md

 ## Assumptions

-1. The availability of the Elixir bindings is not very important.
+1. The compatibility of the Elixir bindings is not very important.

 ## Solutions

-### Alternative A
+### By hand

 Implement the NIFs by hand.
 That is, every function of the Elektra C API which one wishes to expose to the Elixir binding has to be explicitly implemented as a NIF.
 The big disadvantage is, of course, that this process is error-prone.
 Furthermore, any change in the C API has to be manually carried over to the NIF.

-### Alternative B
+### Use Nifty code generation tool

 Use the existing code generation tool [Nifty](http://parapluu.github.io/nifty/).